Skip to content

 MetaKube runs the cluster autoscaler with the generic Cluster API provider plugin.
 The version always matches the cluster's minor Kubernetes version.

-We use the following additional configuration flags:
+We run the autoscaler with the following configuration flags:

 --scan-interval=1m